twplatformlabs/circleci-remote-docker/README.md

 </div>
 <br />

-With inspiration from the CircleCI convenience images, `twdps/circleci-remote-docker` maintains both alpine and buster-slim variants with self-hosted runners in mind.
+With inspiration from the CircleCI convenience images, `twdps/circleci-remote-docker` maintains both alpine and slim variants with both remote and self-hosted runners in mind.
 As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

-This image contains the minimum packages required to operate a build on CircleCI.
+This image contains the minimum packages required to function as a remote_docker executor on CircleCI.

 _difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
 The twdps series of convenience images includes common sdlc security practices, including CIS-benchmark testing.
-The Alpine image is expected to not have any cve issues.
+Review `.snyk` for current vulnerability status.

 **Other images in this series**